Ahmed0Sherif/STM32_JNBG/README.md

 # SchematicS:
 ## A-Power Module:
 <img src="https://github.com/Ahmed0Sherif/STM32_JNBG/assets/93788514/c162ac07-de76-43d9-88e7-2d57893fa48e" width="50%" height="50%">
- <br>In this circuit, the AMS1117 is used to regulate 5V from USB to 3.3V, with a unidirectional TVS to protect against surges.
+ <br> - In this circuit, the AMS1117 is used to regulate 5V from USB to 3.3V, with a unidirectional TVS to protect against surges.

 ## B-USB Interface:
 <img src="https://github.com/Ahmed0Sherif/STM32_JNBG/assets/93788514/f5046713-90c4-44ac-9e28-4414e719bfc0" width="50%" height="50%">
-<br> - The board is provided with a USB-B Micro port, providing power and communication to the controller.
+<br>The board is provided with a USB-B Micro port, providing power and communication to the controller.
-- The differential pair is connected to au nidirectional Dual TVS for ESD protection.
+<br>The differential pair is connected to au nidirectional Dual TVS for ESD protection.
 Finally, the differentials are connected to a USB-to-TTL interface: CH340C.
 This variant was chosen because it can operate without an external crystal.
-- It is worth mentioning that until this time, this module has not been tested yet.
+<br>It is worth mentioning that until this time, this module has not been tested yet.